AdobeDocs/experience-platform.en/help/destinations/destination-sdk/destination-publish-api.md

 ## Getting started with destination publishing API operations {#get-started}

-Before continuing, please review the [getting started guide](./getting-started.md) for important information that you need to know in order to successfully make calls to the API, including how to obtain required headers and how to get allow listed.
+Before continuing, please review the [getting started guide](./getting-started.md) for important information that you need to know in order to successfully make calls to the API, including how to obtain the required destination authoring permission and required headers.

 ## Submit a destination configuration for publishing {#create}